aergoio/aergo-contract-ex/README.md

 ## Build and Publish using Ship

-this project build (or attach) sources using ship https://github.com/aergoio/ship
+This project builds (or attaches) sources using [ship](https://github.com/aergoio/ship).

-to build and publish all project to local ship repository, run `./scripts/publish.sh`
+To build and publish all projects to the local ship repository, run `./scripts/publish.sh`